tacoapp/help.tacoapp.com/_posts/2013-07-27-github-issues.md

 ### Access and private repos

 Taco has as little access as possible in order to see Issues.
 As shown in the permission screen above, the absolute minimum access is still more access than we want.
 We have contacted GitHub to suggest an OAuth access [scope](http://developer.github.com/v3/oauth/#scopes) which may only access Issues, not code.

+To see what Taco can currently access, visit [GitHub Applications](https://github.com/settings/applications) and click the "Taco" text title.
+This will show whether Taco can see both public and private repos as well as any organizations which have organization-wide restrictions.

+#### Only public repos

 If you absolutely cannot grant access to private repos, but still want to use Taco for Issues on public repos, follow the same instructions above.
 When you reach the `github.com` approval screen, edit the `github.com` URL and change `scope=repo` to `scope=public_repo` (from [scopes](https://developer.github.com/v3/oauth/#scopes)).
 Access the modified URL with the other parameters unchanged.
 GitHub will prompt you to grant access to only public repos.

 ## Keyboard shortcut